Tag Archive for: Realty ONE Group Western Slope

 Considering tax implications can be an important part of any financial plan, especially in retirement.
 But one thing no one talks about is utility costs.
 Utility costs overall in Grand Junction are well below what I was used to paying in my former home state of Minnesota.
 Here in Grand Junction, we enjoy ultra-low utility bills in the shoulder season months.

 What is a shoulder season month?
 This is a period where you rarely need to heat or cool your home.
 With the low humidity and perfect overnight sleeping temps, we’ve experienced up to 2 months on either side of the change of seasons where our gas and electric bills are laughable, they are so low.
-Most Irrigation water is also charged annually not monthly, so there will be savings found on that bill as well.
+Most irrigation water is also charged annually not monthly, so there will be savings found on that bill as well.
 I would guess we are saving around $2400+ a year from what we were paying (obviously in a much colder climate and a larger home) on our combined utilities.
 Just one more thing people don’t always take into consideration, but they should.
 I have lots of energy saving tips you can implement in your new home, just ask me!

 Colorado TABOR Surplus Refunds